openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

     enum Color { Red, Green, Blue }
     let c: Color = Color.Red

-If the enumeration type is exported, then all enumeration constants are exported along with the mandatory qualification.
+If enumeration type is exported, then all enumeration constants are exported along with the mandatory qualification.

 For example, if *Color* is exported, then all constants like *Color.Red*